MicrosoftDocs/quantum-docs-pr/articles/quantum-RelNotes.md

 2. Copy existing .qs and .cs/.fs files from the old project to the new project (using Add > Existing Item).
 Do not copy the AssemblyInfo.cs file.
 3. Build and run the new project.

-Please note that Phase Estimation routines have moved into a separate library, which can be found at https://github.com/microsoft/quantum-nc.
+Please note that the operation RandomWalkPhaseEstimation from the namespace Microsoft.Quantum.Canon was moved into the namespace Microsoft.Research.Quantum.RandomWalkPhaseEstimation in the [Microsoft/Quantum-NC](https://github.com/microsoft/quantum-nc) repository.

 # Version 0.1.1801.1707